HasanCan6241/CommentGuard/README.md

 # YouTube CommentGuard

 **YouTube CommentGuard** is a web-based application that automatically classifies YouTube comments into categories such as Neutral, Insult/Hate Speech, Sexism, and Racism.
-This project uses the **Hugging Face "nanelimon/bert-base-turkish-bullying"** model for Turkish text classification.
+This project uses the Hugging Face [Nane Limon bert-base-turkish-bullying model](https://huggingface.co/nanelimon/bert-base-turkish-bullying).
 It aims to enhance content moderation by identifying harmful comments and providing a cleaner, safer environment for users.

 <img src="https://cdn.prod.website-files.com/623952e7f678f72edd96fd42/64af90e5414541a57da1edc0_How%20NLP%20is%20being%20used%20to%20keep%20Youtube%20comments%20safe.svg" alt="Anasayfa" width="900" height="450"/>